Mofaz Racing

-Mofaz Racing are an auto racing team from Malaysia, currently competing in the Formula Renault 3.5 Series.
+Mofaz Racing was an auto racing team from Malaysia, which last competed in the Formula Renault 3.5 Series.

 Background

 The Mofaz Group is a Malaysian conglomerate, established in 1977, which operates in a wide range of business sectors, including services and hospitality, international and domestic trade and corporate management.

 Acquisition of Fortec Motorsport

 At the beginning of 2009, the Mofaz Group bought a stake in British Formula Renault 3.5 Series team Fortec Motorsport.
 The new team was initially known as Mofaz Fortec Motorsport before later becoming known as Mofaz Racing.

 Malaysian Fairuz Fauzy, the son of team principal Haji Mohamad Fauzy Abdul Hamid, and Estonian Sten Pentus were the teams' drivers for the 2009 season.
 They finished the season fifth in the Teams' standings with 121 points, with Fauzy finishing runner–up in the Drivers' championship behind Bertrand Baguette, scoring five podium positions including a win at the Hungaroring.